servoz/populse_mia/docs/html/_sources/documentation/data_browser.rst.txt

   * To sort the table depending a column, click one time on its header.
   * To select an entire column, double click on its header.

 By right clicking in the table, a sub-menu is displayed and contains action to apply on the selected cells.
-These actions are listed below:
+These actions are listed below.

 Reset cell(s)
 ^^^^^^^^^^^^^